simonmika/egmontmika.com/content/blog/a-jesus-community.md

 However, there has been an informal community of disciples around us ever since we opened up our family and our home and let others join us in our walk with Jesus.

-This has been going on for more than 40 years and it still continues: Informal gatherings for meals, worship, bible study, prayer, counselling, working on a project, celebrations, hikes and other outdoor activities, parties, traveling... and of course, personal mentoring and baptism.
+This has been going on for more than 40 years and it still continues: Informal gatherings for meals, worship, bible study, prayer, counseling, working on a project, celebrations, hikes and other outdoor activities, parties, traveling... and of course, personal mentoring and baptism.

 Some of these people have been living with us in our home for a year or two, or just a few months, some of them have been working with us daily.